Please confirm topic selection

 • performed under fluoroscopy or ultrasound guidance

-• studies have shown that without imaging the injection is in the SI joint only 22% of the time
+• studies have shown that without imaging guidance, the injection reaches the SI joint only 22% of the time

 • can be used as both a diagnostic and therapeutic injection

-• no more than 3 injections in a 6 month perior or 4 injections in 1 year
+• no more than 3 injections in a 6-month period or 4 injections in 1 year

 • Radiofrequency ablation